Personal Branding: The Ultimate Step-by-Step Guide

 IKIGAI is a Japanese concept for finding your purpose or ‘reason for being.’
 You’ll fill in ‘what you love,’ ‘what the world needs,’ ‘what you can be paid for,’ and ‘what you’re good at.’
 Then, blend them together and discover your purpose.

-After you’ve envisioned your target audience, it’s time to reach out.
-Find a way to talk to them and start a professional relationship.
-When you do get their attention, have a readily planned prompt of what you want to communicate.
+After you’ve envisioned your target audience, find a way to talk to them and start a professional relationship.
+When you get their attention, have a readily planned prompt of what you want to communicate.
 You should be able to explain how your skills can be beneficial for them.
 This is finally the moment to start acting on your vision, so make sure you do so with professionalism, confidence, and charisma.

-From this information above - your strengths, passions, interests, experiences, focus and chosen target audience - you’ll be able to build your own unique story.
-Make it something you can remember and share over and over again from conversations to the content on your website.
+Make it something you can remember and share over and over again, from conversations to the content on your website.
 This will ultimately set the tone of your personal brand.

-Establishing yourself professionally by building your credibility is something that requires regular work and attention.
-You’ll need to stay active in your community and online.
+Establishing yourself professionally is something that requires regular work and attention.
+You’ll need to stay active in your community—both online and offline.

 Here are a few suggestions of ways to get yourself noticed: